 The Patient Protection and Affordable Care Act (PPACA) and applicable regulations provide that health plans, including QDPs, must meet a number of standards in order to be certified as QHPs.
 Several of these are market-wide standards that apply to plans offered in the individual and small group markets both inside and outside of the Exchange.
 The remaining standards are specific to health plans seeking QHP certification from the Exchange.

 This chapter provides an overview of the QHP certification process.
-Additional information and instructions about the process for issuers to complete a QHP application can be found at https://www.nevadahealthlink.com/partner-resources/carriers/
+Additional information and instructions about the process for issuers to complete a QHP application can be found on the Carrier Resources webpage

 Section 1.
 QHP Certification Process and Timeline